 Is there a compelling reason to switch to a Wylde chamber?
 Well, the most obvious reason is that you can fire .223 ammo without giving up accuracy and 5.56 ammo without worrying about excess pressure.
 Sure, you can fire .223 ammo all day from a 5.56 without worrying about pressure problems thanks to generous chamber size, but if you really want to tighten those groups that .2240 freebore diameter helps.
 In fact, .223 Wylde chambers are known for extreme accuracy, which is better on the whole than what you can expect from a standard 5.56×45 chamber.

 Better accuracy, more versatility with ammo—so what’s the downside?
 Well, right now that can be cost and availability.
 The gains that the .223 Wylde provides haven’t prompted a whole bunch of companies to swap to that chamber, but there are certainly .223 Wylde-chambered target rifles out there.
 Do you need a Wylde?
-No, but it will help your long game and will make your AR rifle even more versatile than it is now.
+No, but it will help your long game and will make your AR 15 rifle build even more versatile than it is now.